andreinbio/rustydav/README.md

 # rustydav
 Implementation of webdav requests in rust

-This is a small library written in rust and inspired by [hyperdav](https://gitlab.com/Gahr/hyperdav) It uses [reqwest](https://github.com/seanmonstar/reqwest) library as the base.
+This is a small library written in rust and inspired by [hyperdav](https://gitlab.com/Gahr/hyperdav) and uses [reqwest](https://github.com/seanmonstar/reqwest) library as the base.

 # Example
 Small example how to use this library